saikoukunt/SLAy/README.md

 ```

 ## Installation Instructions
-To fully automate your spike sorting pipeline and avoid switching environments between spike sorting and postprocessing, we recommend using SLAy with the CILANtro pipeline (installation instructions [here](https://github.com/NP-HarrisLab/CILANtro)).
 If you want to run SLAy as a standalone tool, use the installation instructions below.

 1. Create a new conda environment
    ```bash